shunyeka-spl/terraform-provider-autobotai/docs/resource_azure_integration.md

 ---
-page_title: "autobot_azure_integration"
+page_title: "autobotai_azure_integration"
 description: |-
-  Provides a Autobot Azure Integration.
+  Provides a autobotAI Azure Integration.
 ---

-# Resource `autobot_azure_integration`
+# Resource `autobotai_azure_integration`
-Provides a Autobot Azure Integration.
+Provides a autobotAI Azure Integration.

 # Instruction for how to create a Azure Integration
 ## Required things